 When scheduling presentation timetables, always delegate around half an hour of additional time after each presentation for a Q&A session with the subject’s professor.
 This will give students the opportunity to solve any queries that they may have regarding the course.
 You want every attendee to leave feeling inspired, and one step closer to choosing their ideal university – presentations will most definitely help to make this happen.

 It is true that you cannot gain a real feel of a university until you have had a full tour of lecture theatres, student accommodation and campus facilities.
 Many people are attracted to a particular university due to their high-quality facilities and become excited to use them during their stay.

 Biting the bullet and submitting a university application is a huge milestone and can often be an incredibly daunting task.
-The start of university is regularly seen as a new chapter, so although it is important to highlight the hard work and determination a degree will entail, it’s also important to mention the fun aspects.
+The first day of university, on the hand, comes alongside a completely new level of nerves.
+With this in mind, although it is important to highlight the hard work and determination a degree will entail, it’s also important to mention the fun aspects.

-Of course, one of the biggest selling points of universities is the nightlife and complete independence, but it is also a fantastic opportunity to meet new people you may not have met without university who become friends for life.
-Always make sure that you mention the host of different fun and exciting experiences students will have during their time at uni, some key points to include are the following:
+Of course, one of the biggest selling points of universities is the nightlife and complete independence, but it is also a fantastic opportunity to meet new people.
+Most students make friends for life at university, people that they would never have had a chance to socialise with unless they were put together in the same accommodation or lecture.
+So, always make sure that you mention the host of different fun and exciting experiences students will have during their time at uni, some key points to include are the following:

 - Freshers Week

 - End Of Year and Graduation Balls

 - Celebrity Appearances